KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

 1. Go back to that nice directory that you are planning on sticking your apps in.
 And then
 2. Type `ruboto gen app --package org.rubyandroid.new_demo`.

-Now we can talk about what `gen app` does.
-It creates your whole project including `new_demo/src/new_demo_activity.rb` which is the only file you'll need to edit for these first few lessons.
+`ruboto gen app` creates your whole project including `new_demo/src/new_demo_activity.rb` which is the only file you'll need to edit for these first few lessons.

+(For more details on the files created, and other options (besides `--package`) that you can pass to `ruboto gen app` you should definitely read [this](https://github.com/ruboto/ruboto/wiki/How-Ruboto-Works))

 ## Create a Linear Layout